 In a more recent strip, Old-Riff says that Time Travel follows the branching timeline rules, and therefore you can't change the past, you're just abandoning the Bad Future in favor of a different universe.
 But really, the way it works, this revelation doesn't actually contradict anything, since from the characters' perspective, they would have no way of knowing.

-In The Starship Destiny, the robot Gizmo goes back in time to kill Hitler, reasoning that he can then go back again and stop himself.
+The robot Gizmo goes back in time to kill Hitler, reasoning that he can then go back again and stop himself.
 Instead, his first iteration convinces him to join in, since he can just go back again, and stop himself.
 Predictably, they end up having dozens of Gizmos brutalizing Hitler before he's had enough and stops his first self... and gives him a video recording of the event.

 In another chapter, Gizmo went insane from a virus while saving the ship.
 The other crewmembers fix this by taking his head off (it contains his processors and memory drives), going back in time to just before he went insane, and switching heads, thus bringing his sane head back to the present while the insane one faces the virus (presumably, he can't go even insaner).